AlexLangdon/TodoNg2/README.md

 # KeepNg2

-Google Keep clone in Angular 2
+Basic note app made with Angular 2, Bootstrap and a simple JSON REST server.

+Can add, check, remove and re-arrange notes in a list.

 ---

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.25.5.

 ## Development server
-Run `ng serve` for a dev server.
+Run `ng serve` for a frontend dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Run `ng run dbStart` to start the backend note storage server.

 ## Code scaffolding